 Before we look at "Doug's Special Mission", let's find out more about THEME.

-DOUG'S SPECIAL MISSION
+DUG'S SPECIAL MISSION

 Our protagonist, who is a clumsy, yet kind dog.